cartesi/docs/cartesi-rollups_versioned_docs/version-2.0/tutorials/erc-20-token-wallet.md

 ## Build and run the application

-With Docker running, [build your backend application](../development/building-the-application.md) by running:
+With Docker running,build your backend application by running:

 ```shell
 cartesi build